dy/piezo/docs/r&d.md

     * memory can store last available item in global variable
       + allows manual memory management
       - doesn't allow sharing memory easily

-## [x] Compiler: How do we organize output of function (array)?

-  * Predefined memory statically indicated locations of input/output.
-  * Dynamized memory loses output location, unless indicated by arguments...

-  ?
-Can we avoid that by providing OUTPUT_PTR?
-    - not really.
-We should pass output pointer and size to detect channels.
-  →  + not necessarily.
-If we follow array method (see above), we can return pointer to first element of array, but 0 element indicates its length, so we can easily grab length from pointer.

-## [x] Clauses/function overload: → optional, but can select by argument type (pointer vs value)
-  + (input, aParam, kParam) signature handles any-channels input
-  + (i1, i2, i3, a, k) handles multiple inputs
-  + ((l, r), a, k) handles per-channel input
-  + return a, b, c - returns multiple outputs
-  + return (a, b, c) - single multichannel output
-  → so group acts as single element
-  - clauses impose clause selector.
-That selector can be implemented manually or in JS side.
-    + not necessarily.
-Static-time clause can be preselected within wasm.
-    + providing different clause increases efficiency: eg. 2-channel processor can be faster than n-channel.
-  - no-selector simplifies API: no need to pass number of channels.
-  ? what if we provide generic clause selector?
-    ~ preselecting clause is similar to creating fn instance.
-  - direct case allows 1:1 arguments matching in fn signatures.
-    - it is faster, unambiguous, unconflicting
-  * This is optional extension, can be avoided.
-  * Case can be identified by passing pointers to "audio buffers" - channeled arg slots.

-### [x] Direct values clause is hindered by clause selector →

-  * ?
-How do we select direct values clause? `gain(inp, .75, outp)`
-    ~ `gain(inp, .75, outp, 2)` is fine (null-arg means direct)

-  * ?
-How do we export direct-values functions [ideally] without extra step of args detection?
-    ~ the worst-case damage is extra fn call + extra nan comparison that sees - ok, there's no signature, fall back to direct call.
-    ~ single runs are not expected to be very regular externally, since for batch runs there's clause cases.
-    ? we detect from apparent channels idicator: gain(v, amp) is direct clause, gain((..ch), amp) is all-channels clause

 ## [x] Autogenerate mono/stereo clauses fn code or define fn clauses manually in syntax -> ~~autogenerate~~ manual